Andrew Mountbatten-Windsor: Marriage and children

 Andrew married Sarah Ferguson at Westminster Abbey on 23 July 1986.
-On the same day, Elizabeth created him Duke of York, Earl of Inverness and Baron Killyleagh; the first two of these titles were previously held by both his maternal grandfather, George VI, and his great-grandfather George V. Andrew had known Ferguson since childhood; they had met occasionally at polo matches, and became reacquainted with each other at Royal Ascot in 1985.
+On the same day, Elizabeth created him Duke of York, Earl of Inverness and Baron Killyleagh; the first two of these titles had previously been held by both his maternal grandfather, George VI, and his great-grandfather George V. Andrew had known Ferguson since childhood; they had met occasionally at polo matches and became reacquainted at Royal Ascot in 1985.

-The couple initially appeared to have a happy marriage and had two daughters together, Beatrice and Eugenie, presenting a united outward appearance during the late 1980s.
-Sarah's personal qualities were seen as refreshing in the context of the formal protocol surrounding the royal family.
-Andrew's frequent travel due to his military career, as well as relentless, often critical, media attention on the Duchess of York, led to fractures in the marriage.
-On 19 March 1992 the couple announced plans to separate and did so in an amicable way.
-That August, tabloid media outlets published pictures of businessman John Bryan sucking on Sarah's toes, which, in effect, ended any hopes of a reconciliation between Andrew and Ferguson.
-Ferguson had claimed throughout the separation that Bryan was her financial adviser, a claim that Andrew believed.
+The couple initially appeared to have a happy marriage and had two daughters, Princess Beatrice (born 1988) and Princess Eugenie (born 1990), presenting a united public image during the late 1980s.
+Sarah's personal qualities were regarded as refreshing within the formal protocol of the royal family.
+Andrew's frequent travel due to his naval career, combined with relentless and often critical media attention on the Duchess of York, contributed to strains in the marriage.

+The couple made a well publicised royal tour of California in March 1988.

+On 19 March 1992, the couple announced plans to separate and did so amicably.
+That August, tabloid newspapers published photographs of the businessman John Bryan sucking Sarah's toes, effectively ending any prospect of reconciliation.
+Throughout the separation, Ferguson had maintained that Bryan was her financial adviser, a claim Andrew accepted.
 The marriage ended in divorce on 30 May 1996.
-Andrew spoke fondly of his former wife in 2008: "We have managed to work together to bring our children up in a way that few others have been able to and I am extremely grateful to be able to do that."
+Andrew spoke warmly of his former wife in 2008, saying, "We have managed to work together to bring our children up in a way that few others have been able to and I am extremely grateful to be able to do that."